otrenav/tabelog-scrapy/README.md

 > Warning: Google Cloud arguments are not checked to be valid
 > within so you must be careful they are correct when using them.

+## Making the repository private

+This repository is currently public so that we can clone it within the GCE instance without having to make any configurations regardin SSH keys.
+However, if we would like to keep the repository private, it can be done and we would have to make an extra setup step for each GCE instance.
+Since this is not desired to keep the code as easy to use as possible, it's not currently implemented this way, and the repository is kept public.

 ## Resources

 - https://cloud.google.com/compute/docs/quickstart-linux